Reflux nephropathy is kidney scarring caused by urine flowing backward from the bladder into a ureter and toward a kidney.

 Doctors may suspect that a fetus has VUR if routine prenatal ultrasonography shows a swollen kidney (called hydronephrosis).

 When they suspect VUR, doctors may do imaging tests to look for abnormalities of the kidneys and ureters that can cause VUR as well as any kidney damage that may have resulted.
-These tests may include ultrasonography, voiding cystourethrography, and radionuclide cystourethrography (see Imaging Tests).
+These tests may include ultrasonography, voiding cystourethrography, and radionuclide cystourethrography (see Imaging Tests of the Urinary Tract).
 If VUR has resolved but resulted in scarring, the scarring may be visible on the imaging tests.

 Children with VUR and their parents should be aware of the symptoms of UTI, which can vary by age.
 They may include fever, vomiting, burning during urination, and inability to control the bladder.
 If reflux is moderate or severe, children may need to take antibiotics to prevent UTIs.
 However, it is not clear that taking antibiotics prevents kidney damage.
 Sometimes, children with severe VUR are treated with surgical procedures designed to strengthen the tissues around the ureter's opening into the bladder and thus prevent backflow of urine into the ureters.